robertjlooby/ff-stats/README.md

 # Get the best pick 'em lineup for a week

-`stack exec best-pick-em -- --file /path/to/csv`
+`stack exec best-pick-em -- --file /path/to/csv --week 2`